The Origins of Tamarind Wood

 The heartwood of Tamarind wood is usually dark reddish brown to a purplish hue that tends to be narrow and is usually only present in older and larger trees.
 The heartwood is very hard, heavy, strong, durable and has good decay resistance properties and is also resistant to insects.
 The pale yellow sapwood is very wide and sharply demarcated from the heartwood.
 Spalting and other discoloration are very common in the sapwood, creates dark-colored veins, transforming even the smallest blank into a unique work of art.

-SG Home Furniture offers direct factory priced Tamarind wood furniture in Singapore and we only use kiln-dried Tamarind wood material for our furniture production.
+SG Home Furniture provide affordable Tamarind wood furniture in Singapore at direct factory prices.
+We only use kiln-dried Tamarind wood material for our furniture production.
 Our popular Tamarind wood furniture in Singapore includes Tamarind wood dining table and bench .